Proviesec/PSFuzz/README.md

 Web path discovery

 Discover with ProSecFuzz hidden files and directories on a web server.

+## Disclaimer: DONT BE A JERK!
+Needless to mention, please use this tool very very carefully.
+The authors won't be responsible for any consequences.

 # Installation & Usage

 ```go get https://github.com/Proviesec/PSFuzz```